The International Festival of Economics 2024

 The underlying problem is to govern, rather than suffer, technological progress and regulate access to this immense source of data.
 But how to do it?
 And do governments have the necessary strength?

-These and many other topics will be the focus of the meetings scheduled for the International Festival of Economics, which will take place in the most suggestive places of Turin, with the most authoritative scholars on these issues.
-Economists, both international and Italian, but as always also historians, sociologists, jurists, computer scientists, scientists, and media scholars.
-They will discuss with the protagonists of the economic world, prominent representatives of the business world, trade, and professions, along with representatives of institutions and associations.
+These and many other topics are the focus of the International Festival of Economics, which took place in the most suggestive places of Turin, with the most authoritative scholars on these issues.
+Economists, both international and Italian, but, as always, also historians, sociologists, jurists, computer scientists, scientists, and media scholars.
+They discussed with the protagonists of the economic world, prominent representatives of the business world, trade, and professions, along with representatives of institutions and associations.

 For enquiries about the Festival, please e-mail: comunicazione.tolc@carloalberto.org